 Dr. Charlotte Yates

-Charlotte Yates is the President & Vice-Chancellor of University of Guelph and a faculty member in the Department of Political Science.
+Charlotte Yates (she/her) is the President & Vice-Chancellor of University of Guelph and a faculty member in the Department of Political Science.
 Dr. Yates began at the University of Guelph in 2015 when she was recruited to serve as the University’s Provost and Vice President, Academic.
 Prior to this Dr. Yates served from 2008 to 2015 as Dean of the Faculty of Social Sciences at McMaster University where she was also a faculty member in Labour Studies and Political Science.

 Throughout her academic career, Dr. Yates has championed the rights of women, Indigenous peoples and other equity seeking and marginalized groups.
 She is firm in her belief that academic and research excellence can only be achieved when all individuals and groups are treated equitably, respectfully and fairly.
 Dr. Yates has combined her commitment to equity with a passion for governance and policy, strategic budgeting and institutional innovation.